-On some pages there are multiple links with the same link text but different destinations.
-This issue fails WCAG 2.1 success criterion 2.4.4 (Link Purpose (In Context)).
+- On some pages there are links without a text alternative.
+This issue fails WCAG 2.1 criterion 2.4.9: Link Purpose (Link Only)

 We scan the site regularly for broken links, and look to fix them as soon as they are identified.

 - Some pages have elements that do not have sufficient colour contrast, for example where we have used white text over an unsuitable background image.
 This fails WCAG 2.1 success criterion 1.4.3 (Contrast (Minimum)).